sarmedmujaddid/RivertyAssessment/README.md

 # Currency Conversion API Testing Framework

 This project is a Behavior-Driven Development (BDD) testing framework for automating REST API testing.
-It utilizes SpecFlow for BDD-style Gherkin syntax, Playwright for API interaction, and is implemented in C#.
-The framework enables robust testing of currency conversion APIs with features for verifying status codes, response payloads, and error handling.
+It is implemented in C # and utilizes SpecFlow for BDD-style Gherkin syntax and Playwright for API interaction.
+The framework enables robust testing of currency conversion APIs, with features for verifying status codes, response payloads, and error handling.

 ## Features
 - #### Dynamic Request Handling: Supports various HTTP methods (GET, POST, PUT, DELETE, PATCH) with dynamic payloads and headers.